-The Section 8 Consolidation Program is a section in the Online Packet that combines updated links to various low income grants with affordable housing opportunities that come in the form of listings in an online packet.
-Section 8 housing voucher holders can user their online packet to retrieve listings of available Section 8 housing in their area and possibly locate a low income housing application, or apply for the Section 8 Consolidation program online.
-Landlords can discover the benefits of participating in government subsidized housing programs, and they can also list their properties for free on this site.
+The Section 8 Consolidation Program is a section in the Online Packet that combines updated links to various low income grants with affordable housing opportunities that come in the form of listings in the Housing List Blog.
+Section 8 housing voucher holders can user their online packet to retrieve listings of available Section 8 housing in their area and possibly locate a low income housing application.
+Landlords can use the Online Packet to discover the benefits of participating in government subsidized housing programs.
+They can also list their properties for free on this site.

 How can I find a Section 8 application online?Housing authorities and PHA's, (public housing agencies) are basically the same thing.
 One can only apply for government rental assistance through such agencies acording to their preferences.
 For example, some housing authorities only allow residents of that particular city to apply.
 Other PHA's will accept applications from different cities or states.
 Your local PHA can allow you to complete a Section 8 application form and help you calculate how much you need to budget for each month.
 Say, for example, your monthly income is $1,000.
 You'd pay $300, even if the rent of the unit is $1,000.
 The maximum voucher issued by the PHA is $2,200 per month.